 I want to help people to make the right decision about coming to Japan (or not).
-Please comment with questions if you don’t find what you’re looking for, so I can help you.
+Please comment with questions if you don’t find what you’re looking for in The Searcher.

 I’d love to hear why you’re interested in teaching ESL, why you want to live in Japan, and your questions about teaching English in Asia.

 Japan is my favorite, so after almost three years in America, I came back to work in public schools again.
 I’m currently in Kyushu, near Fukuoka city.
 After a short time working at a junior high school again as well as four elementary schools, I was ready for something new.
 Working at five schools is a little crazy!
-Freelance teaching and conversation school work is a good fit for me right now.
+Freelance teaching and part time ALT work is a good fit for me right now.